-I recently spent 6 amazing days in Peru, although I was short on time, I experienced a lot!
+I recently spent 6 amazing days in Peru, and although I was short on time, I experienced a lot!
 From sand dunes and sandboarding in Huacachina, to Machu Picchu.
-I had so much fun within six days, and wanted to share how you can spend 6 days in Peru.
+I had so much fun within six days and wanted to share how you can spend 6 days in Peru.

 Peru’s rainy season is November-April, and although the chance of rain is higher, visiting during this time has plenty of perks.
-For example, I experienced less crowds and lines in popular tourist spots, and better deals and prices.
-Also, it only rained once in Cusco during the evening, and light sprinkles in the evening in Lima.
+For example, I experienced fewer crowds and lines in popular tourist spots, and better deals and prices.
+Also, it only rained once in Cusco during the evening and light sprinkles in the evening in Lima.

 Accommodation: Airbnb